Paradises Lost: Reception

-A review of the Birthday of the World volume in Booklist Review commented that Paradises Lost offered a "change of pace" from the rest of the collection, and that in contrast to many of the other stories, which are set in the Hainish Universe, it "stood well on its own".
-Suzy Hansen, writing in Salon, said that the novella allowed the reader to imagine the process of designing a part of the world.
-Hansen went on to say that Paradises Lost allowed "reality architects" to ponder questions such as how to form language, and what environmental constraints shaped human beings.
+A review of the Birthday of the World volume in Booklist Review commented that Paradises Lost offered a "change of pace" from the rest of the collection, and that in contrast to many other stories, which are set in the Hainish Universe, it "stood well on its own".
+Suzy Hansen, writing in Salon, said that the novella allowed the reader to imagine designing a part of the world.
+Hansen said that Paradises Lost allowed "reality architects" to ponder questions such as how to form language, and what environmental constraints shaped human beings.
 Hansen described the relationship between Hsing and Luis as a "wonderful love story", and also praised the characterization of Bliss as a "remarkable twist on organized religion", saying that the "conflict [made] logical sense".
 Writing in 2015, Haiven called Paradises Lost a "telling narrative" and described it as a "grim and timely warning" about religious fundamentalism, and its power to shape society.
-He compared the struggle of the protagonists to that of the anarchist society of The Dispossessed, and went on to say it was a "a chastening lesson in both the potential and the perils of freedom, [and] the secret life of authority".
+He compared the struggle of the protagonists to that of the anarchist society of The Dispossessed, and said it was "a chastening lesson in both the potential and the perils of freedom, [and] the secret life of authority".

 Author and literary critic Margaret Atwood, reviewing the volume for New York Books, wrote that Paradises Lost was a part of the "note of renewal" in Birthday of the World.
-Atwood stated that she found a "release from claustrophobia" in the fact that Le Guin offered a choice between a version of "heaven" on board the ship and life on a "dirtball", but took the side of the dirtball.
+Atwood stated she found a "release from claustrophobia" because Le Guin offered a choice between a version of "heaven" on board the ship and life on a "dirtball", but took the side of the dirtball.
 According to Atwood, in doing so, Paradises Lost "shows us our own natural world as a freshly discovered Paradise Regained, a realm of wonder".
 The novella and the collection end with Hsing and Luis dancing in celebration of "the ordinary dirt that sustains them after they have left the ship," an ending Atwood praised as "minimalist."
 A review in The Washington Post was more critical, saying that while the story had many "sharp observations and lovely moments", the cult of Bliss did not "possess any imaginative reality".
 It commented: "Too tidily categorical, the story undermines only its own straw men."